tchajed/sys-verif-fa25/docs/notes/hoare.md

 ::: important Reading these notes

 These lecture notes are written in a bottom-up style: each definition is presented in detail, then used later.
-This is intended to be a good reference but is not ideal for reading in order.
-It is not the order the live lecture is presented in.
+This is intended to be a good reference but you will not need to understand every detail before moving on.

 When reading the notes, I suggest reading the introduction in each sub-section, then moving forward, until you get to the Hoare logic subsection.
 You can go back if you ever need to understand something in more detail or to see a specific rule or definition.